How to Clean Your Aligners without Damaging Them — Dentist-Approved Tips

 • Avoid wrapping aligners in tissue; it’s easy to accidentally throw them away.

-4. Common Mistakes to Avoid When Cleaning Aligners
+4. Common Mistakes to Avoid When Cleaning

 Knowing what not to do is as important as knowing the right cleaning techniques.
 Common mistakes include: